Organised crime in India: Organised crime in Punjab

 There has been a spurt in the formation and activities of such criminal gangs in Punjab over the last decade even though some gangs, have been operational in the state since the end of militancy in Punjab.
 Post militancy, the gangs took to contract killings.
 The real estate and industrial sector boom of the early 2000s saw several criminals surfacing with the primary objective of controlling unions.
 The flourishing of the banking sector, especially finance companies, spurred the demand for bouncers who ensured recovery of bad loans and helped in taking disputed properties.
 Cricket bookies also use the services of these bouncers.
 Around five years back when the boom in real estate ended, these gangs then turned to extortion and protection money as their source of income.
 Most of these are inter-state gangs as well as the ones specializing in arms smuggling, narcotics and abduction.
 Kidnappings for ransom in Punjab, are something which rarely happen.

+Organised crime in Gujarat

+The Gujarati Underworld holds ties with United Arab Emirates, South Africa, and East Africa Mafia.
+Activities include Bootlegging, Maritime Smuggling, and Illegal Mining.
+Despite Gujarat’s strict prohibition laws, organized crime networks drive a pervasive bootlegging industry through inter-state smuggling.
+The devastating human toll of this illegal trade was highlighted by the 2022 Gujarat alcohol poisoning, in which at least 42 people died and more than 97 were hospitalized after consuming spurious liquor made with stolen toxic methyl alcohol in the Botad district.
+Operatives linked to the Gujarat underworld have engaged in maritime smuggling and bootlegging networks, facilitating the illicit transit of contraband—such as narcotics and illegal liquor—between the coastal state of Gujarat and East African hubs including Tanzania.
+Abdul Latif was an Indian gangster and bootlegger based in Gujarat state of India, and was one of the most notorious criminals from the state.
+He was also an associate of Dawood Ibrahim, and wanted in the 1993 Mumbai blasts case.
+D-Company used South Africa as an operational base to conspire with local associates, attempt recruitment, and orchestrate targeted assassinations linked to the 2002 Gujarat riots in India.